NoComplyDev/CRTAP/README.md

 - Episodes begin at S03E083, corresponding to Critical Role S03E083.
 This seemed neater than creating a single season.
 No episodes of CR Cooldown were released prior to this.

 - CR Cooldown Specials (S00) consists of all episodes outside of the main campaigns, in release order.

+- No CR Cooldown was released for S04010 (Campaign 4 Episode 10).
+From the Beacon newsletter:

+  >Quick scheduling note: Critical Role Cooldown will be taking a breather for Episode 10 of Campaign 4 and will return for Episode 11.

 - Subtitles were never transcribed for the following episodes and are therefore not included: